 Addressing misinformation undermining the fight against COVID-19 and our commitment to Keep Wales Safe.

-There are many myths and conspiracy theories in circulation about the Coronavirus.
-It’s important that we all address misinformation that undermines our fight against the virus and our commitment to Keep Wales Safe, protect the NHS and ultimately, save lives.
+It’s vital that we stop spread of misinformation that undermines our collective fight against the virus and our commitment to Keep Wales Safe, protect the NHS and ultimately, save lives.

 Misinformation, is false information, often started by someone who genuinely wants to understand a topic and cares about keeping other people safe and well.
 It is then shared by others who feel the same.
 Everyone believes they are sharing good information – but unfortunately, they are not.
 And depending on what is being shared, the misinformation can turn out to be quite harmful.